 Is it us, or does it suddenly seem like less is so much more?
 While the minimalist lifestyle has been gaining traction for a while now, lately it seems the trend has narrowed in on an area dear to our hearts: the closet.
 Whether it’s Marie Kondo’s often wardrobe-focused tidying technique or Matilda Kahl’s choice to wear one outfit to work for three years, many are looking to trim the fat in their closets.
-After all, who doesn’t have and resent a large selection of unworn, often low-quality items?
-We know we’re guilty, but we'd like to change that.
+We know we’re guilty of stocking some unworn, low-quality items, but we'd like to change that.

 Scroll down to see our how-to and what the capsule wardrobe looks like IRL so you can start simplifying your closet and your life.